ElysiumRat/TeXstudio_PeriodicTable/README.md

 dlg.add("","Please input:", "textbox")
 ```

 In this case, `DEFAULT` needs to be in inverted commas.
-The other possible types will be discussed now.
-First, checkbox:
+The other possible types will be discussed now, as I struggled to find this information elsewhere and thus documenting it here may be of use to others.
+First, `checkbox`:

 ```javascript
 dlg.add(false, "Please check:", "checkbox")